 ESQ: A Journal of the American Renaissance

 ESQ is devoted to the study of nineteenth-century American literature.
 We invite submission of original articles, welcome work grounded in a wide range of theoretical and critical perspectives, and encourage inquiries proposing submissions and projects.
-A special feature is the publication of essays reviewing groups of related books on figures and topics in the field, thereby providing a forum for viewing recent scholarship in broad perspectives.
 Please contact us with comments and queries.

 Help us launch a new enterprise: